 Flight emission calculators produce an estimated CO2 emission figure based on common factors such as the distance between the departure and destination point, one way or return and the number of passengers and often class of travel booked (first or business vs economy).
 Many also include a ‘high altitude’ multiplier for the effects of long-distance, high-altitude flight.

 We have chosen to keep our calculator simple.
-For example, we assume that the majority of DWC’s volunteers will flying ‘economy class’ rather than including an additional calculation for business or first class.
+For example, we assume that the majority of DWC’s volunteers will be flying ‘economy class’ rather than including an additional calculation for business or first class.
 We have included a multiplier for radiative forcing (see the next FAQ).

 Aircraft not only emit CO2, but also other agents that affect the Earth’s radiative balance (how much sunlight is absorbed or reflected by the atmosphere) and thus the climate.
 This is particularly true for long-distance international flights that often occur at high altitudes.
 Although the science about radiative forcing is considerable, it is still evolving.
 Most flight emission calculators include a multiplier of 2 on total aircraft CO2 emissions to account for the warming effect due to non-CO2 aircraft emissions.